Codecademy/docs/content/sql/concepts/commands/terms/insert-into/insert-into.md

 ---
-Title: 'INSERT INTO'
+Title: "INSERT INTO"
-Description: 'Creates and places new rows into a table.'
+Description: "Creates and places new rows into a table."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Database'
+  - "Database"
-  - 'Queries'
+  - "Queries"
-  - 'PostgreSQL'
+  - "PostgreSQL"
-  - 'MySQL'
+  - "MySQL"
-  - 'SQLite'
+  - "SQLite"
-  - 'Tables'
+  - "Tables"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/analyze-data-with-sql'
+  - "paths/analyze-data-with-sql"
-  - 'paths/design-databases-with-postgresql'
+  - "paths/design-databases-with-postgresql"
 ---

 The **`INSERT INTO`** command creates and places new rows into a table.